-For those of us who are typically chained to a desk during the day, working from home can sound like an enticing prospect.
+For those of us who are typically chained to a desk during the day, working from home and telecommuting can sound like an enticing prospect.
 You can just roll out of bed and get started with your day!
 All that time you spent getting presentable in the morning and idling in traffic jams is yours to reclaim.

 But when it’s an involuntary, five-days-a-week type of scenario—especially when pets and kids factor into the equation—it usually doesn’t take long to see your productivity plummet.
 The seeming impossibility of finishing all the tasks on your agenda when the magical boundaries between work and home life disappear can lead to stress, anxiety, lack of sleep—basically the opposite outcomes of what you imagined working remotely would provide.